linebender/piet/README.md

 ## Roadmap

 Since the project is in its infant stages, there's not currently a set roadmap.
-For a good idea of what the library will eventually be capable of see [this list] of requirements to be a backend 2D graphics library for the SVG rendering library resvg.
+For a good idea of what the library will eventually be capable of see [this list][resvg backend requirements] of requirements to be a backend 2D graphics library for the SVG rendering library resvg.

 ## Contributing

 Contributions are welcome!
 It's in early stages, so there are lots of opportunities to fill things out.

+You can find other collaborators at [xi.zulipchat.com][zulip] under the #druid stream.

 ## Inspirations